Product Guide

 Block settings panel

-Click on any block in the canvas to open its settings panel on the right side of the editor.
-The settings panel is contextual -- it shows different options depending on the block type.
-However, most blocks share a common structure with collapsible sections:
+Click any block to open its settings panel on the right.
+The panel is contextual -- different options for different block types -- but most blocks share these collapsible sections:

 Heading settings

-Nearly every block (except Header and Footer) has a Heading section at the top of its settings panel.
-This lets you add an optional title and description that appear above the block's content.
-The heading also has a style setting that controls its visual presentation.
-Available heading styles are:
+Nearly every block (except Header and Footer) has a Heading section.
+Add an optional title and description above the block's content, and choose a heading style:

 StyleDescription